 Over the years, I’ve met plenty of pastors who dreaded this time.
 Instead of leaning into this moment to make the most out of it, due to their fear, they let it come and go.

 They fail to give weight to the spiritual importance of giving and offering in church.

 Hear me out on this: Your church’s offering is so much more than the gifts you receive.

-The offering time in your church is an opportunity for you to lead the members of your church to experience a significant amount of grace, trust God with their money and possessions, and to participate in God’s work in your church.
+By taking up an offering at church, your church service becomes an opportunity for you to lead the members of your church to experience a significant amount of grace, trust God with their money and possessions, and to participate in God’s work in your church.

 Instead of letting your offering slide by as an afterthought, here are 11 things I’ve learned as my time as a pastor and working with churches around the world as the CEO of Tithe.ly to improve the offering in your church.

 The first word most of us said was, “Mine!”

 But as we grow in our relationship with Christ, our relationship with money changes, too.
 We no longer look to money as a solution to our problems or for power and prestige.
 We come to see that we’re only a steward of what we have.